 - What restrictions will the regulations, standards, and compliance requirements impose?

-Clearly, there are some major architectural, economic and policy decision that need to be made here.
+Clearly, there are some major architectural, economic, and policy decisions that need to be made here.
 Only a very few vendors are flexible enough to provide solutions no matter what those decisions are.

 References and Further Reading